NullAngst/HotOffThePRSS/README.md

 The scheduler log should show "Scheduler started." and "Scheduler running check..." messages.

 ## 8. Usage
-Once both services are running, you can manage the bot entirely through its web interface.
+Once Scripth services are running, you can manage the Script entirely through its web interface.

 ### 1. First-Time Setup & Login